 The VHP-linked Hindu Students Council based at MIT brings Hindu students together from other area colleges.
 Dharma, Harvard’s Hindu student organization, became firmly established in the late 1990s.
 Today, Dharma holds frequent pujas in the university’s first-ever dedicated Hindu prayer space.
-Other Hindu student organizations in the area include the Organization of the Hindu Mind (OHM) at Bentley University, the Hindu Student Association at Northeastern University, and Darshana, the Wellesley College Hindu Community.
+Other Hindu student organizations in the area include the Hindu Student Association at Northeastern University, and Darshana, the Wellesley College Hindu Community.

 Hinduism in Boston Today